 How to find a contractor in 2023?

-Nowadays it is not easy to find a reliable and fast developer to build a mobile eCommerce app.
-There is no time for mistakes.
-You have to move quickly with your solution while the market is growing and dynamic.
-Here we gathered 3 bits of advice from our team on how to make a choice:
+We know it is not easy to find a reliable and fast developer to build mobile ecommerce app.
+There is no time for mistakes, you have to move quickly with your solution while the market is evolving.
+Here we gathered 3 bits of advice from our team on how to choose ecommerce app developers:

-- Choose companies over freelance developers.
 It’s more convenient and time-efficient to get all services from a professional team with good communication.
-Imagine spending time on finding a coder and designer and then managing all of the processes by yourself.
-Why?
-If you can delegate and focus on release strategy and investor pitching, the developers’ lab will cover all technical aspects of development and polish your solution.
+Imagine spending time finding a coder and designer and then managing all of the processes by yourself.
+Why bother, when you can delegate and focus on release strategy and investor pitching, the developers’ lab will cover all technical aspects of development and polish your solution.

-- Check reviews.
 It is always better to be safe than sorry.
 We advise performing a background search and reading feedback on your potential contractor beforehand.
 First of all, Google the name of the company and see what comes up.
-Then check professional websites, such as Behancehttps://www.behance.net/ and Dribbblehttps://dribbble.com/ for portfolios and reviews.
+Then check professional websites, such as Behance and Dribbble for portfolios and reviews.

-- Choose someone who works with React Native.
 For a startup, money and time can be crucial.
-The React Native framework has many pros for newly released apps.
+The React Native framework has many benefits for newly released apps.
 For example, a shared codebase allows developers to build two apps for both iOS and Android with 60-65% similar code.
 It not only saves time and money for the startup but also helps to release the product for a larger market.
 Also, React Native eases the testing process and helps to quickly discover and fix all possible bugs before the release.

 The market is growing rapidly and the demand exceeds its current opportunities.
 That’s why now is the perfect time to choose your niche and start building your solution.